 Program fees include AU coursework credit hours (6-12 typical), internship placement, housing in Prague for the duration of the program, Prague bus pass for duration of the program, cultural and professional programs, touring—Hop on Hop off bus tour pass for Prague, a walking tour, a trip to Kutna Hora, welcome and farewell receptions, trip cancellation insurance, and emergency evacuation insurance (does not replace major medical).
 Specific tour/event details provided before departure from U.S. and subject to change.

 Estimated Additional Costs: $3,619 (not included in program fees)

 Estimated additional costs not included in program fees include: airfare to Prague and return, most meals, passport and visa if needed, optional tours and entrance fees to some sights, Auburn Abroad fee and HCoB Professional fee.

 Passport and Visa Requirements:

-Students will be required to have a valid Passport, good for 1 year after they return to the US after their internship and meet any additional Czech Republic immigration requirements as necessary (no visa or special requirements for US citizens).
+Students will be required to have a valid Passport, good for 1 year after they return to the US after their internship and meet any additional Czech Republic immigration regulations.
+Note: The Czech Republic does not have any visa or special requirements for US citizens.

 Living Arrangements/ Housing/ Meals/ Transportation: